Independent Review of Building Regulations and Fire Safety

 In addition the Society of Façade Engineering (SFE), which operates under the auspices of CIBSE, prepared a detailed response to the review which specifically addresses the façade engineering aspects of Part B and the supporting Approved Document B. To read both responses please follow the links below.

 CIBSE also participated in and contributed to the responses to the Independent Review submitted by the Royal Academy of Engineering (RAEng) and the Construction Industry Council (CIC).
 The Institution fully supports and endorses the content of these responses.

 Results of the consultation and next steps

 The interim report of the independent Review was published on 18 December 2017.
-This interim report provides the findings to date and direction of travel for the review, ahead of a final report expected to be submitted in spring 2018.
+This interim report provided the findings to date and direction of travel for the review, ahead of a final report.